dreispt/anygrate/README.rst

 The principle of this tool is to export CSV data from an old application (only OpenERP for now), then to process CSV files in order to import them into a freshly installed OpenERP database.
-This is a completely different strategy than the in-place migration of OpenERP or OpenUpgrade.
-It also requires some treatment after the migration, such as recreating internal sequences.
+This is a completely different strategy than the in-place migration of OpenERP or OpenUpgrade and allows to start over from a clean database, while keeping history.
 Import and export are done with the PostgreSQL-specific COPY command, and results in extremely fast exports and imports.
 Combined with a pure in-memory Python csv processing, this tool can often achieve overall migration rates over 1000 lines/sec.

 Installation